4dn-dcic/tibanna/docs/commands.rst

                                       variable is not set, it uses name 'tibanna_pony' (4dn default, works only for 4dn).

-  -f|--force-upload                   This flag force the upload of the metrics reports to the S3 bucket,
+  -f|--force-upload                   This flag force the upload of the metrics reports
-                                      even if there is a lock (upload blocked by default by the lock)
+                                      to the S3 bucket, even if there is a lock (upload is blocked by default by the lock)

-  -u|--update-html-only               This flag specify to only update the html file for metrics visualization,
+  -u|--update-html-only               This flag specify to only update the html file
+                                      for metrics visualization,
                                       metrics reports are not updated

   -B|--do-not-open-browser            Do not open the browser to visualize the metrics html